NSPCC Schools Service (from 2013)

 Speak Out Stay Safe Programme

-- Know what abuse is in all its forms, including bullying
+- Recognise abuse in all its forms, including bullying and online abuse

-- Can identify someone to speak to if they are worried about anything
+- Identify ‘trusted adults’ they can speak to if they are worried about anything

 This input can support the ongoing work in Wiltshire schools to address child protection and bullying as part of Healthy Schools and PSHE Education.
 The programme is in line with the PSHE Association Scheme of work and the current Ofsted criteria.